 You should prepare it fresh each time you need to use it.

+Hope you liked our post on rice water for hair.
 This is quite an easy and simple remedy right.
 So, will you include this too in your hair care regime from now on?
 Feel free to share your thoughts with us.

 - How To Use Shikakai For Hair Growth?